-It’s been a booming two decades for Macao, with an influx of luxury hotels, Michelin-starred restaurants and other new draws to complement its colonial history, laidback southern beaches and fusion cuisine.
+It’s been a booming two decades for Macao, with an influx of luxury hotels, Michelin-starred restaurants and contemporary art venues to complement its colonial history, laidback southern beaches and fusion cuisine.

 However you arrive, we’ve put together a guide to the best of Macao, old and new.

 The lavish MGM Cotai opened in February 2018, with numerous family-friendly attractions.
 Visitors can check out the enormous 4K LED screen in its cinema, enjoy restaurants by acclaimed chefs, view a collection of 300 art pieces, and watch The Spectacle, an ever-changing display of 25 LED screens in the cavernous atrium.
 The 38-tonne lion statue outside is gilded in 24-karat gold because – why not?
 Also new on the Cotai Strip is the Wynn Palace, Macao’s most expensive resort to date.

 Old: Grand Coloane Resort

 The Cotai Strip may be where the big money flows, but Coloane, on the sleepy southern shores, is where the tourists and locals looking for a relaxing escape flow to.
 At The Grand Coloane Resort, every room has a sizeable sun terrace, with many offering unbroken ocean views.
 If you can drag yourself off your lounger, you’ll get to enjoy facilities such as an outdoor pool complex, an 18-hole golf course, spa and fitness centre, kids’ club, tennis courts and the nearby Hac Sa beach.